-Discover Degas, Renoir, and Manet at the Musée d’Orsay
+Discover Degas, Van Gogh, and Manet at the Musée d’Orsay

-Housed under the soaring roof of one of Paris’s grand old Beaux-Arts railway stations, the recently renovated galleries of the Musée d’Orsay contain the world’s largest collection of Impressionist masterpieces by the likes of Cézanne, Monet, Manet, Van Gogh, Degas, Gaugin, and many others.
-With two excellent cafés and a magnificent restaurant original to the train station, dining is a breeze and guided tours of the museum highlights in English are available every day (see the museum website for times and scheduling).
-There’s also a fabulous bookstore for stocking up on gifts.
+Housed under the soaring roof of one of Paris’ grand old Beaux-Arts buildings, a former railway station, the spacious galleries of the Musée d’Orsay contain the world’s largest collection of Impressionist masterpieces by the likes of Cézanne, Monet, Manet, Van Gogh, Degas, Gauguin, and many others.
+With a snack bar, a gourmet café, and an elegant restaurant original to the train station, dining is a breeze, and guided tours (in English) of the museum highlights are available every day (see the museum website for times and scheduling).
+Musée d’Orsay also offers a series of lunchtime and evening concerts featuring world-class musicians themed around special exhibitions (tickets sell out quickly so plan ahead), and a top-notch bookstore for stocking up on gifts.

 PLAN YOUR TRIP: Visit Fodor’s Paris Guide